kellnergp/Hawaii-Weather-Simulated-API-Flask-App/README.md

 Establish a route for a 'tobs' query of the most active station for the last year of data using flask.

+Create a session link to the database with the SQLAlchemy Session() function.

 Follow the steps from query (2) to determine the most active station and save the result.

 Repeat the steps from the Precipitation Analysis section to find the start date for the last year of data.